Nappy rash and irritation

 Proper skin care is one of the most important treatments for nappy rash.
 The following techniques may help alleviate or shorten the duration of nappy rash.

-- Nappies should be changed more often than normal.
+- Nappies should be changed more often than usual.

 - Skin should be washed with a very mild soap and air dried or lightly patted dry.